Shivam-21-11/Custom_Object_Detection_tensorflow/README.md

 ## model.ipynb
 - In this notebook we first download and install the tensorflow object detection api from the tensorflow model garden.
 - Then we create a label map for our model.
-- Then we create Tfrecors using [GenerateTFRecord](https://github.com/nicknochnack/GenerateTFRecord "GenerateTFRecord").
+- Then we create Tfrecords using [GenerateTFRecord](https://github.com/nicknochnack/GenerateTFRecord "GenerateTFRecord").
 - Now we import pipeline config file from the api folder and update it according to our custom objects/labels.
 - Now we train and Evaluate our model .